 These are some of the most common Facebook strategy mistakes:

-- No using the data that you collect.
-You should always follow up on your content.
+- Not using the data that you collect.
+You should always follow up on your content results.
 This could be as light as a mid-campaign check-in with your team to evaluate a campaign.
-But don’t obsess, looking at data dashboards all day, every day will only confuse you more.

 - If you focus on conversion, you’ll forget about the people who almost converted.
 Ah (sigh), the ones that got away.
-Craft ad-hoc content to try to build a follow-up with the people that engaged with your content but didn’t convert.
-Try to understand why, and what could inspire them to take that extra step.
+Craft ad-hoc content to build a follow-up with the people who engaged with your content but didn’t convert.
+Try to understand why and what could inspire them to take that extra step.

 - Stop constantly testing.
-Don’t get me wrong, testing is great, but take it easy.
-If you must make changes, don’t do it every week.
-You won’t have a clear overview of what you are doing or how effective it really was.
+Don’t get me wrong, testing is important, but take it easy.
+If you need to make changes, don’t do it every week.
+You won’t get a clear overview of what you are doing or how effective it was.

 - New advertising tricks won’t save your content—ever.
-You can’t win if you don’t have good content and a good product.
+You can’t win if you don’t have great content and a good product.
 So, invest time into translating the power of your product or services into relevant stories for your audience and then boost those on social media.

-Be mindful of your mistakes—you can learn a lot from them, and repeating the same ones over and over will hurt your business and waste budget.
+Be mindful of your mistakes.
+You can learn a lot from them, whereas repeating the same ones over and over will hurt your business and waste budget.

 Try following a few of these tips to create your paid Facebook ads strategy.
-It won’t transform you into an overnight marketing unicorn, but it will make your life easier and help you bring some clear results to your boss to win more budget for next year.
+It won’t transform you into an overnight marketing unicorn, but it will make your life easier and help you bring precise results to your boss and win more ad budget for next year.